zkFold/symbolic-prover-api/README.md

 Example: http://localhost:8083/docs/

 # Example query
-Once the server is running in encrypted mode, you can send a test request to get keys:
+Once the server is running you can send a test request to get the public keys exposed by the encrypted proving API:
 ```bash
 curl -X GET localhost:8083/v0/keys
 ```